stfc/PSyclone/doc/user_guide/examples.rst

 increments the field data.
 As an increment is effectively a read followed by a write, it may not be clear why we need to distinguish between these cases.
-The reason for distinguishing is that the ``GH_INC`` access is able to remove a halo exchange, or at least reduce its depth by one, in certain circumstances, whereas a ``GH_READINC`` is not able to take advantage of this optimisation.
+The reason for distinguishing is that the ``GH_INC`` access is able to remove a halo exchange (or at least reduce its depth by one) in certain circumstances, whereas a ``GH_READINC`` is not able to take advantage of this optimisation.

-A kernel with ``GH_WRITE`` for a continuous field must guarantee to write the same value to a given shared dof, independent of which cell is being updated.
-As :ref:`described <dev_guide:iterators_continuous>` in the Developer Guide, this means that annexed dofs are computed correctly without the need to iterate into the L1 halo and thus can remove the need for halo exchanges on those fields that are read.
+A kernel with a ``GH_WRITE`` access for a continuous field must guarantee to write the same value to a given shared DoF, independent of which cell is being updated.
+As :ref:`described <dev_guide:iterators_continuous>` in the Developer Guide, this means that annexed DoFs are computed correctly without the need to iterate into the L1 halo and thus can remove the need for halo exchanges on those fields that are read.